Singular band Induced by Long-Range Interaction Enables Unsplit Spreading of Localized Excitations: Abstract

 \section{Abstract}

-In conventional lattice models, the dispersion relation $\omega(k)$ is assumed to be a smooth function.
-We prove that this smoothness implies the splitting of an initially localized excitation into counter-propagating wave packets.
+In conventional lattice models, the dispersion relation $\omega(k)$ is assumed to be a smooth function which is periodic over the first Brillouin Zone.
+However, in subwavelength atom arrays the dispersion of the light-mediated long-range interaction is singular at the light cone.
+This observation prompts us to ask what effect arises from such band singularity.
+Here we demonstrate that, due to the topology of smooth functions defined over the periodic Brillouin zone, smoothness implies the splitting of an initially localized excitation into counter-propagating wave packets.
 Consequently, unsplit spreading can occur only when $\omega(k)$ develops singular features, precisely what long-range interactions enable.
-Remarkably, this phenomenon was clearly visible in published quantum simulation experiments as early as 2014, yet it has remained unrecognized or discussed as a distinct physical effect.
-We show that unsplit spreading emerges in realistic open quantum systems, such as 1D and 2D subwavelength atomic arrays, where the long-lived subradiant states host effective dispersion with the required singularities.
-Our work establishes unsplit spreading as an experimentally accessible, smoking-gun signature of singular band structure induced by long-range physics.
+We identify unsplit spreading in 1D toy tight-bounding models and the realistic models of 1D and 2D subwavelength atomic arrays.
+Our work establishes unsplit spreading as an experimentally accessible, smoking-gun signature of singular band structure.